 The classicists believed in economic freedom for everyone and not just for the middle class.
-They argued most per-suasively for the freedom of the latter, but there is no evidence that it was their exclusive concern.
+They argued most persuasively for the freedom of the latter, but there is no evidence that it was their exclusive concern.
 Their sympathy for the lower classes was demonstrated in many ways.
 Hume declared that an equal distribution of income was most consistent with human nature, that it best promoted the national welfare, and was most conducive to the extension of liberty, even though under certain conditions it might create conflict.
-Smith gave the workingman the most important function in the economy, upbraided em-ployers for combining to drive down wages, heaped scorn on the manners and morals of businessmen, and in so many ways evinced his hostility to the middle class, even though he defended its right to trade freely, that he hardly can be called its champion.
-The desire of Malthus to see the poor called its champion.
-The desire of Malthus to see the poor and propertyless sheltered from as much distress as possible led him to be skeptical of a policy of laisser faire.
+10 Smith gave the workingman the most important function in the economy, upbraided employers for combining to drive down wages, heaped scorn on the manners and morals of businessmen, and in so many ways evinced his hostility to the middle class, even though he defended its right to trade freely, that he hardly can be called its champion.
+11 The desire of Malthus to see the poor and propertyless sheltered from as much distress as possible led him to be skeptical of a policy of laisser faire.
 Ricardo in many ways disclosed his humanitarian feelings, despite his reputation as an impersonal and remorseless logician.
-He made his productivity ethics the justification for raising wages; he was opposed to any sudden repeal of the laws providing rehef to the poor, favoring instead their gradual elimination in order to prevent "overwhelming distress."
-He was receptive to measures that might improve the con-dition of the poor, advocating in his Principles that the leg-islature make some effort to discourage large families and that society at large persuade the lower classes that pru-dence and forethought were both necessary and "profitable" virtues.
-In 1819, he agreed to serve as a member of uence and forethought were both necessary and "profitable" virtues.
-In 1819, he agreed to serve as a member of a committee to examine the proposal of Robert Owen, the utopian socialist.
-Although he disagreed with Owen on most points he gave the proposal a thorough and fair hear-ing.
-That the object of the classicists was the welfare of all society, and not that of the middle class only, was stated most explicitly by M'Culloch.
-He said of the work of the political acapamint. the political economist:
+He made his productivity ethics the justification for raising wages; he was opposed to any sudden repeal of the laws providing relief to the poor, favoring instead their gradual elimination in order to prevent "overwhelming distress."
+12 He was receptive to measures that might improve the condition of the poor, advocating in his Principles that the legislature make some effort to discourage large families and that society at large persuade the lower classes that prudence and forethought were both necessary and "profitable" virtues.
+13 In 1819, he agreed to serve as a member of a committee to examine the proposal of Robert Owen, the utopian socialist.
+Although he disagreed with Owen on most points he gave the proposal a thorough and fair hearing.
+14 That the object of the classicists was the welfare of all society, and not that of the middle class only, was stated most explicitly by M'Culloch.
+He said of the work of the political economist:

 He is not to frame systems, and devise schemes, for increasing the wealth and enjoyments of particular classes; but to apply himself to discover the sources of national wealth and universal prosperity, and the means by which they may be rendered most productive.
+15